 It’s simple.
 By appreciating that our own emotions impact our business decisions and implementing that information to our benefit.
 As Warren Buffet says, “It's only when the tide goes out that you discover who's been swimming naked.”
 This is analogous to understanding what part our own emotions play when making business decisions.
 Without this protection, we’re swimming naked in a sea of competitors, at least some of whom understand what part their own emotion plays in their business choices and use it to their advantage.

 Adapted from Shirley M. Mueller's Indianapolis Business Journal article published 2007.

-Have a question for Shirley?
-Ask or leave a comment below!
+Have a question for Shirley or want to leave a comment?
+Click here.